plembo/onemoretech/README.md

 # onemoretech
 Public code and wiki

-Code in Wiki is covered by MIT License.
+Code in Wiki is covered by the [MIT License](https://mit-license.org/).

 Text of wiki is licensed under a [Creative Commons BY-SA (v4 International)](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license.